xsuchy/modulemd/README.rst

         components:
                 Optional.
 Extra data for module components.
         components/packages:
-                Optional.
-A list of packages defining the module.
-These should typically be autoinstalled when the module is enabled.
-The list may contain objects with specific package constraints as well as simple package names.
-These are the final package names. components/packages/names:
+                A list of objects representing the packages defining the module.
-                A list of packages to which the additional constraints apply.
+                These should only have one property with its value being an object with packaging constraints.
+These packages should typically be autoinstalled when the module is enabled.
-                If no constraints are defined, objects with only the names property have the equal meaning as simple strings in components/packages. components/packages/arch:
+        components/packages/<pkgname>/arch:
                 Optional.
 A list of architectures these packages should be available on.
                 By default, all available architectures are available. components/dependencies: